• Cave Worm

 Crash And Burn

-The naive, copied-straight-from-msdn method of coding would probably lead you to making a “Rate Me!” button that looks something like this:
+The naive, copied-straight-from-msdn method of coding would probably lead you to making a “Rate Me!”… Continue reading

 As Windows Phone 7 developers that are currently working on porting games to the iEcosystem, nothing has been troubling us more than Apple’s hardware sorely lacking physical buttons.
 I can understand that their modus operandi is to keep things clean, minimalistic and aesthetically pleasing, because believe me, I appreciate this.
 But as iOS grows in complexity and functionality, the single Home button can no longer cut it.
 They have kept the hardware simple, at the expense of having their software become exceedingly convoluted.… Continue reading